-Hippocampus is the part of the brain which has a vital role in memory.
+Hippocampus is part of the brain that has a vital role in memory.

 Participants who had low blood glucose levels had better scores on their memory tests.
 Moreover, they had more significant volumes in their hippocampus.
 The participants are also doing a word recall test.

 They had to recall one list of 15 minutes, half an hour after hearing these words.
 The participants performed better in times when they had low blood glucose levels.

 According to Agnes Flöel, M.D., the study author, based on the obtained results even for people who have a normal range of blood sugar, lowering their blood glucose levels might be a promising strategy for preventing cognitive decline and memory issues as these people age.